November 10

 Join Northwestern University’s Department of Spanish and Portuguese for a conversation and writing workshop with Mexico-based award winning author, Gabriela Damián Miravete.

 This Spanish-language event will focus on the author’s interest in science-fiction, speculative literature, and world-building.
-Connections will be made between Latinx writers of the past and present through recurrent topics like magic, fantasy and time travel in the Boom literature of the 1960s and the work of contemporary writers like Damián.
-The first half of the session will be a discussion of two of Damián’s short stories "Espanto del mundo nuevo" and "El taller de enmiendas y reparaciones" moderated by Assistant Professor of Mexican and Latin American Literature, Alfonso Fierro.
+Connections will be made between Latinx writers of the past and present through recurrent topics like magic, fantasy and time travel in the Boom literature of the 1960s and the work of contemporary writers like Damián Miravete.
+The first half of the session will be a discussion of two of Damián Miravete’s short stories "Espanto del mundo nuevo" and "El taller de enmiendas y reparaciones" moderated by Assistant Professor of Mexican and Latin American Literature, Alfonso Fierro.
 The conversation will be followed by a creative writing exercise in collective world-building introducing participants to some of the methods and themes in the author’s work through a hands-on activity.

-Presented in partnership with Northwestern University’s Department of Spanish and Portuguese
+This event is presented in partnership with Northwestern University’s Department of Spanish and Portuguese

 Participants / Participantes